anime-in-the-world/BSG_Final/README.md

 ```

 as you can see in the SocketClinet class in the Network folder in Birdsenger.
-If you do want to run it locally Just comment it out and uncomment the localhost l
+If you do want to run it locally Just comment it out and uncomment the localhost line
-ine and if you do that you've start the server locally.
+and if you do that you've start the server locally.
 The server
 and application need to be started seperately.

 To start the server open the terminal and move to the birdsenger folder and run